intelligent-username/Tachion/README.md

 ## License

 This project is for non-commercial use only.
 Attribution is required.
 For commercial inquiries, please contact [inquiries@varak.dev](mailto:inquiries@varak.dev).
-For full license details, see the [LICENSE](LICENSE) file.
+For full license details, see the [LICENSE](LICENSE).